A heart palpitation — a feeling of fluttering or pounding in your chest — is often harmless.

 If a more serious heart problem is causing your heart palpitations, your doctor will design a treatment plan for that condition.

-Experts at the UPMC Cardiac Electrophysiology Program offer cutting-edge testing and treatment for people with heart palpitations.
+Experts at the UPMC Cardiac EP Program offer cutting-edge testing and treatment for people with heart palpitations.